qouteall/imm_ptl_wiki_copy/Portals.md

 If you want to remove an outward wrapping zone that you cannot enter, you can use `/portal global view_wrapping_zones` and know the wrapping zone's id, then you can use `/portal global remove_wrapping_zone <id>`.

 After setting up the wrapping portals, you may see z-fighting or missing block faces on the edge.
+This is because the portal overlaps with blocks.
 Use command `/portal global clear_wrapping_border` to clear all blocks in the outer border.
 (**NOTE** This operation cannot be undone.
 You should backup the world before trying this.)